txzstxzs/dpsnot/README.md

 4 baselines  &emsp;   It is used to reproduce results about the baselines CSDI, SAITS, DLinear and TimeMixer.

-5 baselines evaluated on datasets with at least one observed value in the attribute.
-The completely missing attributes are replaced with original values.
+5 baselines evaluated on datasets with at least one observed value in the features.
+The completely missing features are replaced with original values.

 6 visualization on imputed results by our methods.